ZhuorenLi/Zhuorenli.github.io/_pages/about.md

 📈 My current research interest includes Safe Reinforcement Learning for Motion Planning of Autonomous Vehicles, Interactive Decision-Making, and Smooth Motion Planning, etc.

-I plan to complete my Ph.D. in Oct.
+I plan to complete my Ph.D. in Dec.
 2025, and I'm looking for a post-doctoral position.